 Cut the intracochlear electrode lead if it will assist you to remove the device without damaging it.
 The cut should be in the region of the electrode lead shown below.

-If required to remove the electrode lead without damage, cut the electrode lead before the handle:
+If required to remove the device without damage, cut the electrode lead before the ribbed portion of the array:

-Figure 12: Slim Straight electrode lead cut location for explantation
+Figure 12: Contour Advance electrode lead cut location for explantation